What do A and T mean in MBTI personality test? Complete analysis of the differences in personality between T and A

 • Care very much about other people's feelings

-Analysis of type A personality: Why is it called the ‘confident type’?
+Type A personality analysis: Why is it called 'confident type'?

 1. Workplace performance